 Notification Regarding Logging into Chromebooks

-We highly recommend that you begin logging on to the Chromebook with your AISD credentials rather than using guest mode.
+It is very important that you are logging on to the Chromebook with your AISD credentials rather than using guest mode.

 Some advantages of logging on with your AISD credentials are: